Alex-ZT-Li/ClockGUV-Model/README.md

 2. Model results will be saved to a "Model_Results.mat" file in the same directory.
 A sample result file is included.

 ## Additional Notes
-The model .m files contain modifiable input parameters in the beginning.
+The model .m files contain modifiable input parameters in the beginning of the code.